heresy-dnd/campaign-notes/Session logs/Session 2 - Chill vibes and chilled spines.md

 [[Swag Messiah]] ==screamed maybe twice.==

-[[Bran Hornraven]]: "Did anyone else get any kind of look on what these creatures were?"
+[[Bran]]: "Did anyone else get any kind of look on what these creatures were?"
-[[Elle]]: "One thing I know is they seem to have four jaws that open like a flower" [[Bran Hornraven]]: "perhaps there were several different creatures, the one I saw was like a deer"
+[[Elle]]: "One thing I know is they seem to have four jaws that open like a flower" [[Bran]]: "perhaps there were several different creatures, the one I saw was like a deer"

-[[Bran Hornraven]], in reference to the creature he saw, asking if [[Cedric]] if he knows of it: "have you at least got anything on a deer that walks on its hind legs with antlers pointing downards?"
+[[Bran]], in reference to the creature he saw, asking if [[Cedric]] if he knows of it: "have you at least got anything on a deer that walks on its hind legs with antlers pointing downards?"
 [[Cedric]]: "Nought that is not found outside the underdark, unless it could be demons or devilspawns.
 Prithee, [[Solara]] save us if that is the case."

 "Even on the battlefield, I did not know this... feeling.
 The feeling of death was common, sure, but the feeling of... dread?
 That's new.
 The feeling of not being able to defend, kill or even manage to see the enemy.
 The feeling of....
 Uselessness.
 Perhaps the shadow person is torturing us this way?" [[Horin]] sighs, chucking a stone into the campfire.